 LANGUAGE BARRIERS AND INSURANCE CLAIMS

-As insurance companies know all too well after 2017, the claims process is far more complex in regions with a large percentage of Limited English Proficient (LEP) citizens.
+As insurance companies know all too well, the claims process is far more complex in regions with a large percentage of Limited English Proficient (LEP) citizens.
 Communication is more difficult in some situations and impossible in others, bogging down the process, delaying payments and increasing costs.

 HOW LANGUAGE SERVICES CAN HELP DURING A CATASTROPHE